TACC/SpRay/README.md

 ```
 Type the `q-key` to close the window.

-If you wish to use installed binaries, you'll have to modify the variable `SPRAY_BIN` in the bash scripts and set runtime search paths for the shared libraries used.
+If you wish to use installed binaries, you'll have to modify the variable `SPRAY_BIN` in the bash scripts and set runtime search paths, LD_LIBRARY_PATH or DYLD_LIBRARY_PATH, as needed.

 You should see the following as a result: